TaTooKa/microfate/docs/source/pages/consequences.rst

 deal Consequences to the opponent.
 See :hoverxref:`Action Outcomes <attack-action>` for Consequence severity depending on the result of your roll.

-When a Character :hoverxref:`Defends <defense-action>` and fails, their player has to decide if they get taken out or suffer a Consequence.
+When a Character :hoverxref:`Defends <defend-action>` and fails, their player has to decide if they get taken out or suffer a Consequence.
 If they already have their slot filled with another previous Consequence, they have to fill the next higher available slot.
 If they cannot take more Consequences of the